aadityarock2000/LoanPrediction/README.md

 # LoanPrediction
-Predict whether one would get a load with the set of required parameters
+Predict whether one would get a loan with the set of required parameters